edamianreynoso/arc-assb-controller/paper/main_draft.md

 | random_dopamine | arc_v1 | 0.897 | 1.12 | 0.58 |
 | random_dopamine | no_control | 0.040 | 1.46 | 0.95 |

-**Key finding:** ARC maintains stability even under adversarial attack, acting as a "cognitive firewall."
-However, as detailed in Appendix G.4, integral-based controllers (PID, LQI) can over-regulate in these scenarios, sacrificing performance for stability.
-This suggests proportional or robust controllers are preferable when manipulation is expected.
+**Key finding:** ARC maintains stability even under adversarial attack.
+However, we discovered a critical failure mode not previously reported in affective computing: controllers with strong integral action (PID, LQI) **collapse** in this scenario (performance < 0.20), performing worse than the uncontrolled agent.
+This occurs because the environment rewards high arousal, causing the integral term to accumulate error indefinitely ("integral windup") and excessively suppress agent activity.
+This suggests that for adversarial defense, proportional or robust controllers are strictly superior to integral ones.

 ### 6.7 L6: Real RL Validation